 Font resource: OFF data that includes (at least) the minimal set of tables needed to comprise a functional font face.

-NOTE Within OFF font files, each offset table and the tables it references comprise a font resource.
+NOTE 1 Within OFF font files, each table directory and the tables it references comprise a font resource.
 A well-formed .OTF or .TTF file includes a single font resource; a well-formed .OTC or .TTC file includes one or more font resources.
 A font resource without variation-related tables provides data for a single font face.
 A single font resource that includes variation-related tables can provide data for multiple font faces.

 Font family: A set of font resources that have a common family name – the same string values for name ID 16 (Typographic Family Name) or name ID 1.

-NOTE It is assumed that all fonts within a family will share certain design characteristics, but differ in others.
-The design characteristics that are different potentially might be supported using variations.
+NOTE 2 It is assumed that all fonts within a family will share certain design characteristics, but differ in others.
+The design characteristics that are different potentially might be supported using font variations.

 Axis of variation: A designer-determined variable in a font face design that can be used to derive multiple, variant designs within a family.